 Getting a pain in your neck or having a stiff, aching neck after a tiring day is something most people are familiar with.
 However, if you have severe or long term neck pain, you should visit the expert physicians at Optimal Pain & Regenerative Medicine.
 They have extensive experience diagnosing and treating neck pain, and they excel in combining conservative approaches with advanced interventions when required.
-Book an appointment online today or call the Optimal Pain & Regenerative Medicine office in Arlington, Addison, Cleburne, Fort Worth, Plano, or Rockwall, Texas.
+Book an appointment online today or call the Optimal Pain & Regenerative Medicine office in Arlington, Cleburne, or Fort Worth, Texas.

 Neck pain is something many people experience, most often when they have a stiff neck after a long day at work.
 Hunching over a keyboard or clutching a phone to your ear are common ways of giving yourself a sore neck, and with age, your chances of experiencing neck pain increase.

 Your neck is the top part of your spine, consisting of the cervical vertebrae that link your skull to your upper body.
 Between each vertebra is a shock-absorbent disc that, along with ligaments and muscles, enable you to move your neck freely.

 Any of the soft tissues, discs, or vertebrae could suffer acute damage or be subject to wear and tear over the years resulting in neck pain.